The Roanoke Region is all about location, location, location.

 Reduce Shipping Time and Expense

 Location and logistics are strong advantages of the Roanoke Region.
 The area is served by a Port of Entry and Foreign Trade Zone to save time and money for companies importing materials.
-A large UPS hub is located here and the region is served by major air freight and package express companies.
+UPS and FedEx both operate air freight hubs and the region is served by major freight and package express companies.
 Evidence of the region’s reputation as a logistics hub is the approximately 70 trucking lines serving the area with local, state, and interstate service.

 Whether traveling domestically or internationally, the Roanoke-Blacksburg Regional Airport can get you there.
 Non-stop connection services are provided through the major airline hubs, making travel to and from the Roanoke Region convenient.